Shania Twain: Early life

-Twain was born Eilleen Regina Edwards in Windsor, Ontario, on August 28, 1965, to Sharon (née Morrison) of Irish descent and Clarence Edwards.
+Twain was born Eilleen Regina Edwards in Windsor, Ontario, on August 28, 1965, to Sharon (née Morrison) of Irish descent and railway engineer Clarence Edwards.
 She has two sisters, Jill and Carrie Ann.
-Her parents divorced when she was two and her mother moved to Timmins, Ontario, with her daughters.
-Sharon married Jerry Twain, an Ojibwa from the nearby Mattagami First Nation, and they had a son, Mark.
+Her parents divorced when she was two, and her mother moved to Timmins, Ontario, with her daughters.
+Sharon married Jerry Twain, an Ojibwe from the nearby Mattagami First Nation, and they had a son, Mark.
 Jerry adopted the girls and legally changed their surname to Twain.
 When Mark was a toddler, Jerry and Sharon adopted Jerry's baby nephew Darryl when his mother died.
 Because of Twain's connection to Jerry, the media have incorrectly reported that she is of Ojibwe descent.
+Once Twain had begun to accumulate success and awards, her hometown's newspaper, the Timmins Daily Press, published several stories under sensationalistic headlines wherein relatives of her biological father sold personal details about her life to the newspaper, and made accusations of Twain seeking to use Native ancestry as a career-promoting ploy.
+The Ojibwe community in which she had been raised, however, stated the likely motive for these estranged relatives' stories to be mercenary hopes of benefit from Twain's success; her adoptive father's cousin "spoke on behalf of their family and voiced the feelings of their community" in saying, "we treated her as Native, raised her as Native.
+We accepted her as part of our family, no questions asked".
+Roger Ellis, then president of the First Americans in the Arts organisation, who had given Twain an award for Outstanding Musical Achievement, noted their award was given in "good faith" on the basis of Twain's Canadian reserve card, and concluded that "Ms. Twain has not intentionally misrepresented herself and that she has celebrated her Native American heritage without capitalizing at the expense of the Native American community".
+When questioned as to why she chose not to publicly acknowledge Edwards as her biological father for years, she said:

-When questioned as to why she chose not to publicly acknowledge Edwards as her biological father for years she said: My father [Jerry Twain] went out of his way to raise three daughters that weren't even his.
+My father [Jerry Twain] went out of his way to raise three daughters that weren't even his.
 For me to acknowledge another man as my father, a man who was never there for me as a father, who wasn't the one who struggled every day to put food on our table, would have hurt him terribly.
 We were a family.
 Step-father, step-brothers, we never used that vocabulary in our home.
 To have referred to him as my step-father would have been the worst slap across the face to him.

 She holds a status card and is on the official band membership list of the Temagami First Nation.
 In 1991, Twain was offered a recording contract in Nashville and applied for immigration status into the United States.
-At that time, by virtue of her adoptive father Jerry Twain being a full-blooded Ojibwe and the rights guaranteed to indigenous Americans in the Jay Treaty (1795), she became legally registered as having 50 percent indigenous American blood.
+At that time, by virtue of her adoptive father, Jerry Twain, being a full-blooded Ojibwe and the rights guaranteed to indigenous Americans in the Jay Treaty (1795), she became legally registered as having 50 percent indigenous American blood.